b-rad-c/medium-stack/README.md

     + 🟢 create new file ingest methods for files that don't need to be uploaded (already on server)
     + 🟢 uploads should have a temp folder and be moved into long term storage folder after recieving CID
 + 🟢 add API endpoints for image files / releases
-+ 🔴 update backend API to serve static files
++ 🔴 update backend API to serve static files + unittests
 + 🟡 UI models :: users, file uploads, artists, image files, image releases, still images
     + 🟢 make a lorem ipsom generator for each ui model
     + 🟡 index page linking to other pages